Her Royal Highness Princess Ingrid Alexandra

 First official engagements

-Princess Ingrid Alexandra is very interested in environmental protection, and this was the subject of her first official engagement outside of participation in May 17 and Holmenkollen Ski Jumping Festival.
+Princess Ingrid Alexandra is very interested in environmental protection and climate change, and this was the subject of her first official engagement outside of participation in May 17 and Holmenkollen Ski Jumping Festival.
 Together with the Crown Prince, she met a children’s parade in the Palace Square when more than a thousand young “environmental agents” marked World Environment Day in 2009.

 The Princess met members of the Norwegian Eco-Agents organisation (known as Miljøagentene in Norway) in the Palace Square in June 2009.
 Photo: Lise Åserud, NTB scanpix